Serial Killer Information Center

 Serial Killer Timelines

 The serial killer information center was created to provide students, researchers, and the media with accurate data on serial killers.
 The project began in 1992 and data are added and revised on a continual basis.
-To date, the Radford Serial Killer Database contains data on 1,756 serial killers.
+To date, the Radford/FGCU Serial Killer Database contains data on 4,743 U.S. and international serial killers.

 The database was created using information collected by Radford University students from a variety of sources including prison records, court transcripts, media sources, true crime books, and the Internet.
 Great care has been taken to ensure the accuracy of the information.